FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Toggle background color=The title text (what you see when you hover the mouse over) of the yin and yang symbol at the top of every page.
 Clicking it toggles the theme between light and dark.

 Search=
+// currently unused due to elasticsearch

 Advanced search=
+// currently unused due to elasticsearch

 Tournament=
+// currently unused; I strongly suggest leaving it in regardless

 Tournaments=Clicking this takes you to a page all about tournaments on lichess, where you can see open, running and finished tournaments, as well as create your own.
 Appears as one of the links at the top of the navigation bar.
 Links to http://lichess.org/tournament